Evansdava/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

+Suddenly, the zookeeper appeared, running down the path after Eliel.
+His nametag said 'Braus.'
+Braus the zookeeper came to a stop in front of the boy, and said "Well what's all this, then?"

-Eliel met the Unicorn King who granted him magic powers.
+Before he could respond, Eliel met the Unicorn King who granted him magic powers.
 The end.

 ## Cast